usnistgov/WIPP/user-guide/pyramids/README.md

 *Figure 2: WIPP Pyramid detail screenshot*

 For an in-depth user manual of the deep zoom view of pyramids, see [this webpage](https://isg.nist.gov/deepzoomweb/help#image-view-web-deep-zoom-toolkit) (please note that some of deep zoom tools are not available in WIPP, such as colony searching and features).

+# Change Pyramid visibility to Public

+A Pyramid visibility can be changed to "Public" by clicking on the user group icon on the right.
+Public visibility means that the pyramid can be seen by all connected and anonymous users, and can be used by other connected users in workflows.
+It cannot be modified or deleted by other users, except for admin users.
+Once a pyramid is Public, its visibility can not be changed back to Private.